thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 // }
 // undefined
 ```

-Now some of you may be confused.
-You may have have imagined reading `"Hello, World!"` to be logged to our console--not the definition of the function.
-If I'm describing you, then you've got great intuition.
-When working with functions, there are two steps: creating and invoking.
-What you imagined reading (`"Hello, World!"`) happens during the invocation step of a function.

-### 4 of 7: Function Invocation

 Similar to the real world, functions consist of two processes: first, creation of the instructions; second, execution of the instructions.